Skip to main content

 -v ~/backups:/backup \

-Production note: On a server using docker-compose.prod.yml, the database lives at ${TRINITY_DATA_PATH}/trinity.db (a bind-mount directory), not in the named volume:
+Production note: on a server using docker-compose.prod.yml the database lives at ${TRINITY_DATA_PATH}/trinity.db (a bind-mount directory).
+Mount that path instead of the named volume:

 Restore Procedure